AthenZ/athenz/docs/setup_zms_prod.md

 certificate for ZMS Servers, it is recommended to purchase one for your production server from a well known certificate authority.
-Having such a certificate installed on your ZMS Servers will no longer require to distribute the server's public certificate to other hosts (e.g. ZTS Servers, Hosts running ZPU).
+Having such a certificate installed on your ZMS Servers will no longer require to distribute the server's CA certificate to other hosts (e.g. ZTS Servers, Hosts running ZPU).

-Follow the instructions provided by the Certificate Authority to generate your private key and then the Certificate Request (CSR).
+Follow the instructions provided by the Certificate Authority that you're going to purchase your certificate from to generate your private key and then the Certificate Request (CSR).
 Once you have received your X509 certificate, we just need to add that certificate along with its private key to a keystore for Jetty